cognigami/idb-example/index.md

 ```

 2\.
-In the `showData()` function, call the `getStore()` function that you created in a previous task to retrieve a reference to the Object Store for SimpleTable.
+In the `showData()` function, call the `getStore()` function that you created in a previous task to retrieve a reference to the object store for SimpleTable.

 ```
 		function showData() {